adamdb/termnews/README.md

 # termnews

 A terminal news aggregator written in Rust.
-Browse RSS and Atom feeds in a beautiful TUI with tabbed windows — one per news source.
+Browse RSS and Atom feeds in a beautiful TUI with tabbed windows.

 ## Features